Amarjyoti Choudhury: Literary contribution

 His trilogy of plays, titled Bhoyor Tongighorot Tora has been well received.
-His collection of poems, titled Etiya Tezot and Aan Ekura Meji has received good reviews. " Rupantorot Moi" his autobiographical piece on his childhood has been recognised as a hit.
+His collection of poems, titled Etiya Tezot and Aan Ekura Meji has received good reviews.
+Rupantorot Moi and Enekoiye Rupantarot Moi his autobiographical piece on his childhood has been recognised as a hit.
 He has also authored two notable novels in Assamese language.
-The first one, titled Gosor nisina sankokhon had a strong presence of feminist and environmental perspective.
-The next one titled Rodkasholir manuh is marked by a postmodern absurdist sensibility.
+The first one, titled Gosor Nisina Sankokhon had a strong presence of feminist and environmental perspective.
+The next one titled Rodkasholir Manuh is marked by a postmodern absurdist sensibility.
+His trilogy of novels on Covid days namely, Ushahor Majot, Aan Ekhon Aranyat, Mukhar Dore captures the trauma of the period in exquisite details.
+Jetiya Surya Heral has a cultural twist and vision amidst prevailing atmosphere of tension.

 Orator and a quizmaster

 He was notable in the quizzing scenario of the eighties and nineties in Assam along with Professor Dilip Baruah.

 Personal life

 In 1978 Choudhury married Kaberi, the youngest daughter of cultural-personality Tilak Das and singer of her times, Chandra Prabha Das.
 They have a daughter, Amrita and a son, Arunav.